 Accomplished alumni—We are very proud of our more than 1,300 alumni with accomplishments ranging from becoming president of the American Physical Therapy Association to being in the state legislature or being prolific contributors to the physical therapy literature.

 Online Credit Card Gifts to the UNC-Chapel Hill Physical Therapy

 It's easy and secure!
 Follow the three-step instructions below to make an online credit card gift.

 Step 1: Visit the UNC-Chapel Hill PT Online Giving Page

 Click here to visit the UNC-Chapel Hill Physical Therapy online credit card gift page.

 In the designation drop down menu, select Physical Therapy MS Curriculum and Scholarship.

 Please provide the personal and credit card information requested and make your gift.
 Thank you for your support!

-For more information, contact Kyle Gray, Director of Development for the Division of Physical Therapy, at 919.966.3352 or firstname.lastname@example.org.
+For more information, contact Stephanie Phipps, assistant director of development for the Division of Physical Therapy, at 919.966.3352 or firstname.lastname@example.org.